-During the time I lived in India, there have been many instances when people showed me things like a furniture product, artwork, website or a presentation that they had created and asked for my opinion.
-Since I felt that it was my responsibility to give them feedback that could help them improve their creation, I would give them my honest opinion mentioning errors or flaws that I had observed in their work.
+During the time I lived in India, there have been many instances when people showed me things like a furniture product, artwork, website or a presentation that they had created and asked me for my opinion.
+Since I felt that it was my responsibility to give them my feedback that could help them improve their creation, I would give them my honest opinion mentioning the errors or flaws that I had observed in their work.
 I found to my utter dismay that they got upset when I offered them my constructive criticism!
 On the other hand, when someone from Germany asked me for my opinion regarding something created by them, they would be extremely happy if I found faults and pointed them out to them!
-Due to their aim for perfection, they usually don’t look for someone who would pamper and inflate their ego through appreciation and lavish praises but they look for those who would tell them what they could do in order to achieve a hundred per cent perfection.
+Due to their aim for perfection, they usually don’t look for someone who would pamper and inflate their ego through appreciation and lavish praises but they look for those who would tell them what they could do in order to achieve hundred per cent perfection.

-This morning I called a popular person in Madras whose YouTube videos on South Indian politics I watch regularly.
+Some time ago, I called a popular person in Madras whose YouTube videos on South Indian politics I watch regularly.
 I had noticed in a few of his videos that he claimed to quote from the Srimad Bhagavad Gita

-but in reality, they were merely things like, “Whatever happens, happens for good”, “What is yours today will be somebody else’s tomorrow” and other such stuff that one receives on Whatsapp but do not exist in the Srimad Bhagavad Gita
+but in reality, they were merely things like, “Whatever happens, happens for good”, “What is yours today will be somebody else’s tomorrow” and other such stuff that one receives on Whatsapp but does not exist in the Srimad Bhagavad Gita

 .
-My suggestion to him was that since he is a senior person considered to be well-read and experienced, he should spend about three hours to actually read through all 18 chapters of the Srimad Bhagavad Gita
+My suggestion to him was that since he is a senior person considered to be well-read and experienced, he should spend about three hours to actually read through all the 18 chapters of the Srimad Bhagavad Gita

-at least once so that it would enable him to quote relevant shlokas concerning Karmayoga, self and mind control, social justice, self-confidence, fearlessness, devotion etc. and also rubbish allegations of anti Dharma forces that the great scripture teaches casteism.
+at least once so that it would enable him to quote relevant shlokas concerning Karmayoga, self and mind control, social justice, self-confidence, fearlessness, devotion etc. and also rubbish allegations of anti-Dharma forces that the great scripture teaches casteism.